kampaitees/Linear-Regression/README.md

 **So here the metric we are going to use is called *Residual Sum of Errors* also abbreviated as *RSS*.
-It is nothing but the sum of squares of the difference between the original price of the house and predicted the price of the house by our model over the wholextraining dataset i.e.,**
+It is nothing but the sum of squares of the difference between the original price of the house and predicted the price of the house by our model over the whole training dataset i.e.,**